-Dot Peen (or pin stamping) is the common phrase referring to a permanent, direct part marking process using a carbide pin to indent the marking surface with text, logos and 2D Data Matrix barcodes.
-These marking machines engrave data deeply, delivering a durable mark, even in the harshest of manufacturing environments.
-Dot peen marks are also readable after painting or galvanizing.
+Pin Marking (or pin stamping) is the common phrase referring to a permanent, direct part marking process using a carbide pin to indent the marking surface with text, logos and 2D Data Matrix barcodes.
+Pin marking machines engrave data deeply into the surface of a material, delivering a durable mark, even in the harshest of manufacturing environments.
+These marks are also readable after painting or galvanizing.

 Their versatility allows them to mark on a wide range of substrates from plastics to hardened steel up to 65Hrc.